Award success for AMRC apprentice20 September 2019

 Ambition, aspiration and confidence were not words that featured heavily in 20-year-old Rebecca Wright’s vocabulary.
-But it is those precise qualities which have seen her sail through the rigorous regional judging process to be named a finalist and apprentice exemplar.
+But it is those precise qualities which have seen her sail through the rigorous judging process to be crowned a regional winner and national finalist.

-Rebecca, who is in the second year of a technical support apprenticeship at the AMRC Training Centre, is employed by the University of Sheffield AMRC’s Integrated Manufacturing Group based at Factory 2050.
+Rebecca, from Sheffield, who is in the second year of a technical support apprenticeship at the AMRC Training Centre, is employed by the University of Sheffield AMRC’s Integrated Manufacturing Group (IMG) based at Factory 2050.

 “I couldn’t quite believe it when I found out,” said Rebecca, who during her school years was told she would ‘never get anywhere’ looking like she does with her colourful hair and piercings.